 The Multi-Year announcement comes as TTC, under the guidance of TreadRight, officially instituted an immediate ban of more than 60 types of single-use plastic items such as straws, coffee stirrers, water bottles, plastic bags, and cutlery from its 30-plus offices across it exceptional portfolio of brands around the world.

-The single-use plastic ban in TTC offices is the first step in the group’s journey to the complete elimination of single-use plastics across all operations, which will also include the phasing out of single-use plastics across its 20 cruise ships, all TTC properties, and all travel experiences.
+The single-use plastic ban in TTC offices is the first step in the group’s journey to the complete elimination of non-essential single-use plastics across all operations, which will also include the phasing out of single-use plastics across its 20 cruise ships, all TTC properties, and all travel experiences.
 It is estimated that TTC’s efforts will help to eliminate the use of some 570 million plastic water bottles alone.

 - The Travel Corporation News